Article Updated: March 24th 2025.

 Check your medication☆

-Our list of Japan travel tips has to include this as you don’t want to get caught out.
-Generally over-the-counter medication is allowed in Japan, but there are a few exceptions such as medication that contains stimulants.
-Be careful as Actifed, Sudafed and Vicks inhalers come into this category.
 If you have a medical prescription that involves the use of narcotics like morphine, codeine, and oxycodone, you will need to submit an import application form, photos, and a medical certificate from your doctor.
-For a full list of narcotics and controlled substances for medical use in Japan that require permission before travelling to Japan, please check the Narcotics
+For a full list of narcotics and controlled substances for medical use in Japan that require permission before travelling to Japan, please check the Narcotics Control Department website.

 Important tip: It can take 2 – 3 weeks or longer to get all your documentation in order and to receive certificates for bringing your medication into Japan.
 If you are under the 2 week stage, you can write “URGENT” in the email subject line.
 It is also illegal to try to post banned medication to Japan so don’t attempt this.

-Japanese food is extremely varied and healthy, however travelling with dietary restrictions in Japan can be tricky.
-There is definitely more awareness of dietary requirements in the last decade, although knowledge of the Coeliac disease remains low.
-Two resources that will be particularly helpful are LegalNomads article on the Essential Gluten Free guide to Japan, and Happy Cow which has an abundance of vegetarian restaurant recommendations in cities all over Japan.
+Two resources we are including in our Japan travel tips list that will be particularly helpful are LegalNomads article on the Essential Gluten Free guide to Japan, and the Happy Cow website which has an abundance of vegetarian restaurant recommendations in big cities all over Japan.
 Also, if you are looking for a Halal-friendly restaurant, we’d suggest checking out Halal Gourmet.

 Purchase travel insurance

-Wear face masks
+Wearing face masks

 Useful Travel Japanese 101

-- (O-Mizu) wo kudasai = Please can I have some (water)
+- (O-Mizu) wo kudasai = Please can I have some (water).

 - (Eigo no menu) wa arimasu ka? = Do you have (an English menu)?